Dynamic Network Autoregressive Models for Functional Panel Data: Acknowledgments

 \section{Acknowledgments}

+The authors thank the participants at the seminars of National Cheng Kung University and National Taiwan University for their valuable feedback.
 Hoshino's work was supported by JSPS KAKENHI Grant Number 23KK0226.
 Most parts of this paper were written during Hoshino's research visit at the Melbourne Business School (MBS), University of Melbourne.
 He is deeply grateful to MBS for their hospitality.